Jermaine O'Neal: 2000–01 season: First season with the Pacers

 The trade was greeted with surprise by the Indiana fans as the Pacers had just come off an appearance in the 2000 NBA Finals, and the trade involved losing a quality player for an unproven commodity in O'Neal.
 The Pacers roster also saw the departures of Mark Jackson, Rik Smits and Chris Mullin, and even coach Larry Bird stepped down.
 All of this meant that O'Neal arrived in Indianapolis facing intense pressure and scrutiny.

 When O'Neal arrived at his new club, new coach Isiah Thomas—who had pushed for the O'Neal/Davis trade—told him that he simply needed to work harder on his game to succeed.
 At that time, Indiana was rebuilding and still revolved around veteran All-Star Reggie Miller.
 O'Neal turned out to be a revelation for his new club and it was not long before he established himself as a key player for his new team.
 Starting in 80 of the 81 regular-season games he played in for the 2000–01 season, his statistics improved significantly as he averaged 12.9 points and 9.8 rebounds per game.
 The big man helped his team to a 41–41 record and the eighth playoff seed; he also led the league in total blocks (228, a franchise record), and led the Eastern Conference in double-doubles.
-O'Neal kept up his form into the playoffs as well, averaging almost 9.8 points and 12.5 boards a game in the first round against the Philadelphia 76ers, although the series was short-lived as the latter emerged victorious in four games.
+O'Neal kept up his form into the playoffs as well, averaging almost 9.8 points and 12.5 boards a game in the first round against the Philadelphia 76ers, although the playoff run was short-lived as the 76ers defeated the Pacers in the best-of-five first round series 3 games to 1.